grussorusso/serverledge/internal/test/README.md

-# How to implement new tests
+# Conventions for tests in this project

 - All test files should end with _test
 - All test files should be in this folder
 - All test functions should start with Test*
-- All errors must be checked to be nil with utils.AssertNil
+- All errors must be checked to be nil with utils.AssertNil() or utils.AssertNilMsg()
 - If a test requires serverledge to be running, use:

 ```go